Kakapio/yule-engine/README.md

 # yule
 A 2D survival game intended to demonstrate technical ability in tackling a large project from scratch.
-This project was an enormous undertaking in that it represented the disciplines of software architecture, software design, software optimization, graphics programming, and game development.
+This project was a large undertaking in that it represented the disciplines of software architecture, software design, software optimization, graphics programming, and game development.
 Features health, hunger, building, and digging.
 Everything is made from scratch, and I implemented my own engine in order to make this project possible.
 Monogame is a relatively bare-bones framework that mostly just includes the ability to load files (images, sound) and then render/play them back at run-time.

 [Trello board can be found here](https://trello.com/b/3UcEQyGF/yule)